vivekvajipey/TutorGPT/README.md

 *User*: "I'm stuck on solving equations."

-*GPT-4*: "One way to look at this equation is to imagine it as a balance scale."
+*TutorGPT*: "One way to look at this equation is to imagine it as a balance scale."

 ### 2. Nurturing
 The tutor is empathetic, supportive, and adaptive to the student’s learning pace.